 You’ll reduce your chance of injury by taking it slow and adding variety.
 But that doesn’t mean you’re a superhuman – even the pros have to deal with injuries!

 The third exercise mistake you should avoid is pushing through the pain.
 “Pain is your body’s way of telling you that something is wrong,” Alex says.
 “If left unaddressed, it can lead to a potentially more serious or chronic injury.”

 Would you rather spend four weeks recovering from a sore ankle, or spend months – even years – suffering from chronic knee pain?
 Pushing through an injury can put more stress in the wrong areas of your body.
 And that can lead to (you guessed it), even more injuries and pain.

-Listen to your body and learn to stop when the alarm bells go off.
+Research also shows that chronic pain is extremely common in Canada, especially in older populations.
+This is why you should always listen to your body and learn to stop when the alarm bells go off.
 Let a professional assess your pain before you jump back on the bandwagon.

 - Procrastinating seeing a professional.

 “So many people let a small injury turn into something bigger because they’ll do almost anything to avoid getting it diagnosed,” Alex says.
 “They’ll try to mask the pain with a brace, ice, or pain killers.
 But this just addresses the symptoms without addressing the cause.”